Visiting the Playground: Top Tips for Families with Children Who Have Autism

 Playgrounds are beautiful places for children to explore, socialize, and have fun.
 However, for families with children on the autism spectrum, a trip to the playground can present unique challenges.
 Understanding how to create a positive and supportive playground experience is essential as a parent or caregiver.
-This blog post will explore the top tips for families with children who have autism to make their playground visits enjoyable, safe, and inclusive.
+This blog post will explore the top tips for visiting the playground with Autism, making your child’s playground visits enjoyable, safe, and inclusive.

 1. Choose the Right Time